 Strengthened Sense of Responsibility:

-All students, including students with disabilities (physical, intellectual, emotional, behavioral, etc.) have the right to education.

 All schools effectively facilitate learning for all students.

-Students with disabilities are fully participating members of the school community and have opportunities to identify and enact their kuleana within their school community.
+Students with disabilities are fully participating members of the school community and have opportunities to identify and use their learning within their school community.

 Providers of teacher education (preservice and inservice) embrace preparation for diverse learners as a core component of their mission.

-Students in the school community embrace their learning to support one another on their learning journeys and to make school a safe and welcoming space for all – education is a kākou thing.
+Students in the school community embrace their learning to support one another on their learning journeys and to make school a safe and welcoming space for all – education is a kākou thing and belongs to all of us.

 Strengthened Sense of Excellence: